virtapi/virtapi/docs/api/v1/vm.md

 }
 ```

-this creates a new virtual machine with 2 CPU cores and 1GB of ram without a block device and with the hypervisor with id 1.
+This creates a new virtual machine with 2 CPU cores and 1GB of ram without a block device and with the hypervisor with id 1.
 The response contains the status and the id of the new VM.